Botanical Name: Dypsis lutescens

 Water: Water thoroughly to wet all the roots, then allow soil to dry slightly before watering again.
 Water less in winter when growth has slowed.
 Use filtered or distilled water because tap water may contain fluoride, chlorine and other chemicals that can damage palms.
 When watering, avoid getting the base of the palm wet to prevent rot.
 Use a container with drainage holes, and fast-draining potting mix to prevent soggy soil.

 Humidity: Average room (around 40-50% relative humidity).
 Indoor air can become extremely dry in the winter.
 The most efficient way to increase humidity is with a cool-mist room humidifier.
 Your tropical plants will love it, and it's good for you, too.

 Temperature: 70-85°F/21-27°C days; 55-60°F/13-16°C nights.
 Cold blasts from doorways as well as drafts from heat/AC vents can harm this tropical native.

 Soil: Mix 2 parts peat moss-based potting mix and 1 horticultural sand

 Fertilizer: Most indoor plants like a steady diet of liquid plant food, but not palms.
 Palms are slow-growing, especially indoors, and aren't heavy feeders.
 Feed monthly spring and summer with a fertilizer specially made for palms, such as Jobe's Organic granular fertilizer; it contains the micro-nutrients this palm needs to keep it lush and green.
 Yellow spots or streaks indicate a lack of potassium or magnesium.

 Propagation: Sow seeds in spring, barely covering the seeds with soil.
 Keep them warm (75-80°F/24-27°C) and moist.
-Seeds can take 2-6 months to germinate, so be patient.
+Seeds can take up to 6 weeks to germinate, so be patient.